Skip to main content

 Local Core Groups

-In Iranin line with the deliberations of the Inaugural Meeting of the Core Group with the Governments of Afghanistan, Iran, and Pakistan, a local Core Group for the SSAR Support Platform was established in April 2021.
-Core Group ambassadors and representatives resident in Iran met virtually in 2021, due to the ongoing pandemic, to launch the initiative and discuss priority areas of support to Iran, as part of the key objective to support host countries under the Solutions Strategy for Afghan Refugees.
-In 2022, UNHCR organized an SSAR Support Platform meeting, chaired by the European Union virtually, in the presence of Core Group members and other donors, UN Agencies, INGOs, and the Government of Iran, to better identify the needs of refugees, asylum-seekers and host communities.
-At the end of 2022, Iran hosted the 8th meeting of the SSAR Quadripartite Steering Committee to discuss progress, challenges and the way forward in the implementation of the Solutions Strategy for Afghan Refugees.
-At the meeting the parties of the Quadripartite Steering Committee recalled that Afghan refugees are now in their fifth decade of protracted displacement.
-Through their generous hospitality, generations of Afghans including refugees have found protection and safety in Iran and Pakistan, including access to public services, particularly healthcare and education, similar to that of nationals.
+In Iran, in line with the deliberations of the Inaugural Meeting of the Core Group with the Governments of Afghanistan, Iran, and Pakistan, a Local Core Group for the SSAR Support Platform was established in April 2021.
+Core Group Ambassadors and Resident Representatives in Iran met in 2021 to launch the initiative and discuss priority areas of support to Iran, as part of the key objective to assist refugee host countries under the SSAR Platform.
+In 2022, UNHCR organized a virtual SSAR Support Platform meeting, chaired by the European Union, in the presence of Core Group members and other donors, UN Agencies, INGOs, and the Government of Iran, to better identify the needs of refugees, asylum-seekers and host communities.
+At the end of 2022, Iran hosted the 8th meeting of the SSAR Quadripartite Steering Committee to discuss progress, challenges, and the way forward in the implementation of the Solutions Strategy for Afghan Refugees, highlighting Iran’s generous and inclusive hospitality towards Afghan nationals over the years.
+In 2024, the Group is focusing its efforts on maintaining and expanding the protection and asylum space for all Afghans in Iran, as well as further strengthening the inclusive policies and promoting self-reliance and durable solutions.

-In Pakistan, the local Core Group was established in April 2021.
-Since its inception, the EU Ambassador to Pakistan chaired the group.
-The Chairmanship is currently in transition.
-The group’s work is organized around working level and ambassadorial-level meetings.
+In Pakistan, the local Core Group was established in April 2021, with the EU Ambassador to Pakistan initially serving as Chair.
+The Group’s work is organized around working level and ambassadorial-level meetings.
 In 2021, the group adopted a four-pillar workplan that also included emergency response preparedness based on the development of events in Afghanistan.
-While retaining a strong focus on the existing protracted refugee population, the local Core Group is attentive to potential new needs.
-Two thematic working groups at the working level were created in 2021 focusing on education and livelihoods.
-The local Core Group aims to enhance support to the Government of Pakistan and in 2023 is gearing up for the Global Refugee Forum and the potential for generating matching support for any pledges the Government of Pakistan may make that build refugee and host communities’ resilience.
-For the first Global Refugee Forum, Pakistan was one of the five co-conveners and has expressed its intention to continue to actively contribute to the advancement of the Global Compact on Refugees.
+While retaining a strong focus on addressing the ongoing protracted refugee population, the Local Core Group is attentive to potential new needs.
+Two thematic working groups at the working level were created in 2021 focusing on education and livelihoods and continue to engage in these issues to date.
+While Pakistan was one of the five co-conveners of the first Global Refugee Forum (GRF) and played an active role in the previous GRF in 2023, it also continues to advance the objectives of the Global Compact on Refugees.
+For 2024, the Group is prioritizing advocacy to attain a more favorable protection environment in Pakistan, promote inclusion into national/provincial systems and securing more durable solutions for Afghan refugees.

 Learn more about the Chair